ibm-cloud-docs/vpc/bare_metal_server_manage.md

 ### Deleting a bare metal server by using the API
 {: #delete-bare-metal-servers-api}

-Use the following API request to delete your bare metal server.
+You can delete a bare metal server in your {{site.data.keyword.cloud}} Bare Metal Servers for VPC by using the API.
+To delete a bare metal servers by using the API, use [Delete a bare metal server](/apidocs/vpc/latest#delete-bare-metal-server).

+Specify a `DELETE /bare_metal_servers/{id}` request delete a specific bare metal server where `id` is the identifer of the bare metal server you are deleting.

 ```sh
 curl -X DELETE "$vpc_api_endpoint/v1/bare_metal_servers/$bare_metal_server_id?version=2021-03-09&generation=2" \
 -H "Authorization: $iam_token"
 ```
+{: pre}

 The delete action permanently removes a server and its connected vNIC, boot volume, and data from your account.
 {: important}

-For more information about the API request, see [Delete a bare metal server](/apidocs/vpc/latest#delete-bare-metal-server).